AdobeDocs/experience-platform.en/help/rtcdp/destinations/http-destination.md

 The [!DNL HTTP] destination is an [!DNL Adobe Real-Time Customer Data Platform] streaming destination that helps you send profile data to third-party [!DNL HTTP] endpoints.

-To send profile data to [!DNL HTTP] endpoints, you must first connect to the destination in the [!DNL Adobe Real-Time Customer Data Platform](#connect-destination).
+To send profile data to [!DNL HTTP] endpoints, you must first connect to the destination in the [[!DNL Adobe Real-Time Customer Data Platform]](#connect-destination).

 ## Use Cases {#use-cases}